bcdurden/azure_bigbang/README.md

 To deploy Big Bang, the following items are required:

 - Kubernetes cluster [ready for Big Bang](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/tree/master/docs/guides/prerequisites)
+  - [Optional] Code to setup a production-ready infrastructure on AWS with an RKE2 Kubernetes cluster is provided in the [terraform directory](./terraform/).
 - A git repo for infrastructure and configuration as code
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [GPG (Mac users need to read this important note)](https://repo1.dso.mil/platform-one/onboarding/big-bang/engineering-cohort/-/blob/master/lab_guides/01-Preflight-Access-Checks/A-software-check.md#gpg)